GDP in Scotland, published by the Scottish Government

 Quarterly country and regional GDP – data source catalogue

-A breakdown of all the data sources that feed in to the measure of quarterly country and regional GDP.
+A breakdown of all the data sources that feed into the output measure of quarterly country and regional gross domestic product (GDP).

 Gross domestic product (GDP) measures the value of goods and services produced in the UK.
 It estimates the size of and growth in the economy.

 Production is the process of combining various materials or other inputs in order to generate a product for consumption.
 It includes output in the manufacturing (the largest component of production), mining and quarrying, energy supply, and water supply and waste management industries.

 Services are activities that people or businesses provide for a consumer or other businesses.
 The main components of the service industries are: